decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 ## Skipping Membership Checks

-The subgroup check subgroup\_check\_G* invocation during either signature deserialization (`octets_to_signature`, defined in (#signature-to-octets)), proof deserialization (`octets_to_proof`, defined in (#proof-to-octets)) or public key deserialization (`octets_to_pubkey`, define in (#octets-to-public-key)) is REQUIRED by all implementations.
+The subgroup check `subgroup_check_G*` invocation during either signature deserialization (`octets_to_signature`, defined in (#octets-to-signature)), proof deserialization (`octets_to_proof`, defined in (#octets-to-proof)) or public key deserialization (`octets_to_pubkey`, define in (#octets-to-public-key)) is REQUIRED by all implementations.
 Failure to comply would lead to unpredicted behavior and vulnerabilities.
+Note that some libraries implementing the pairing-friendly curves functionality, may incorporate that check as part of a `octets_to_point_G1` or `octet_to_point_G2` operation (i.e., operations that both deserialize an octet string to get an elliptic curve point and then check if the resulting point is part of the `G1` or `G2` group accordingly).
+In those cases, the implementer must make sure that those checks are executed correctly.

-Note that the checking that the points are in the correct subgroup is essential to avoid possible forgeries of a BBS signature or proof ([@ADR02]).
-Furthermore, the pairing operation (#notation) is undefined when its input points are not in the prime-order subgroups of E1 and E2.
+Note that checking that the points are in the correct subgroup is essential to avoid possible forgeries of a BBS signature or proof ([@ADR02]).
+Furthermore, the pairing operation (#notation) is undefined when its input points are not in `G1` and `G2`.
 As a result, applications MUST execute all the subgroup checks defined by this document.

 ## Side Channel Attacks